 - Attend an event at your local library

-- Explore and learn something new at a nature center
+- Explore and learn something new at a nature center near you

 - Get up close to all kinds of animals at the Sustainable Safari in the Maplewood Mall